THANDIE NEWTON - EXECUTIVE PRODUCER

 SHOFELA COKER - ANIMATION ARTIST

 Shofela Coker is an illustrator and art director specializing in comics, digital sculpting, and look development.
 He comes from a family of artists originally from Lagos, Nigeria, which has greatly shaped his passion and artistic vision.
 Since graduating from the Memphis College of Art in 2009, he worked as a character artist at Robomodo, Sony Online Entertainment, and as an art director at Jam City in San Diego, CA. He and his siblings formed the Coker Co-op, a collective that creates comics, sculptures, and digital media.
 Shof is committed to telling distinctly African stories with a unique style.

 AARON KOPP DIRECTOR/PRODUCER

 AMANDA KOPP - DIRECTOR/PRODUCER

-Amanda Kopp is an award-winning filmmaker and photographer.
-She was producer and cinematographer for the short film Likhaya, which won People’s Choice and Best Documentary awards at international festivals.
+Amanda Kopp is an award-winning filmmaker, photographer, and artist.
+She was producer and cinematographer for the short film, Likhaya, which won a Golden Palm, People’s Choice, and Best Documentary awards at international festivals.
 She also filmed for the Sundance 2015 premiered film, The Hunting Ground.
-Kopp’s photographic work has been published in the UK, US, Sweden, Germany, Russia, Pakistan, and Italy.
-Her feature directorial debut, Liyana, was awarded funding from Shine Global and Fork Films and was the recipient of the 2018 Emerging Female Filmmaker Award from the Oxford Film Festival.
+Amanda’s photographic work has been published in the UK, US, Sweden, Germany, Russia, Pakistan, and Italy.
+For her feature directorial debut, Liyana, she was awarded funding from Shine Global and Fork Films and was the recipient of the 2018 Emerging Female Filmmaker Award from the Oxford Film Festival.
 Liyana’s festival and award highlights include the Grand Prize Award at both the Heartland Film Festival and the New York International Children’s Film Festival, as well as screening at the BFI London Film Festival and the Museum of Modern Art in New York.